- 2 lemons, halved

 - Pinch cayenne

-- Place the lemon halves, cut sides down, on the grill and cook until charred, about 1 minute.
+Place the lemon halves, cut sides down, on the grill and cook until charred, 5 to 10 minutes.

 Grilled Gulf Pompano With Shrimp Lemon Butter Sauce And Lemon Braised Leeks